 The origin of their name is somewhat obscure, with members giving various responses, including one claiming it was their “simple plan to avoid working at McDonald’s.”

-Canadian singer, songwriter and actress Avril Lavigne was born Avril Ramona Lavigne in Belleville, Ontario, on September 27, 1984.
+Canadian singer, songwriter and actress Avril Lavigne is from Belleville, Ontario, on September 27, 1984.

-Lavigne got her start in 1999 after winning a radio contest to perform with Shania Twain.
-In July of 2008, Lavigne launched a clothing line called Abbey Dawn, which is exclusive to US retailer Kohl’s.
+In 1999, Lavigne won a radio contest to perform with Shania Twain.
+She has gone on to make a name for herself with several hit pop-punk songs.
+Lavigne has her own clothing line called Abbey Dawn, which is now exclusive to the US retailer Kohl’s.

-Alanis Nadine Morissette was born on June 1, 1974 in Ottawa, Ontario.
+Alanis Nadine Morissette is from Ottawa, Ontario.
 Morissette is a singer, songwriter, instrumentalist, record producer, and actress.
 In the early 1990s she dated actor Dave Coulier, who claimed he was the inspiration for her song “You Oughta Know.”

 Morissette has never confirmed this theory.
 In 2017, her business manager was sentenced to six years in prison for stealing over $5 million from her.